- This post contains affiliate links. Read more here.

 Price: $23 to $90 per week

-Why they got runner-up: Packaging was, again, key here.
-Being able to easily place a lid back on the food when I didn’t need the whole bowl was convenient but didn’t take up an obnoxious amount of space.
+Why they got runner-up: Packaging was, again, the key here.
+Being able to easily place a lid back on the fresh dog food when I didn’t need the whole bowl was convenient but didn’t take up an obnoxious amount of space.
 I also loved that the insulating liner was made with recycled bottles.
 They lost points because it was a little challenging to understand exactly how much food to give my pets, even with the feeding guidelines printed on the label.

 What sets them apart: